cwgstreet/Cloud-Smoker-BBQ-Monitor/Docs/Project Overview - detailed.md

 ## 7. Construction

+### 7.1 Breadboard Tests
+### 7.2 Homebrew PCB
+### 7.3 Enclosure - putting it all together

 ## 8. Inspiration and Credits

-As a newbie, I spent far too long on this project (over 18 months, interspersed with other projects!) researching on the web, reading and bookmarking countless helpful websites on a wide variety of topics and issues.
+As a newbie, I spent far too long on this project (over 18 months, interspersed with life and other projects!) educating myself, researching on the web and digesting countless helpful websites on a wide variety of topics and issues.
 In fact, the deep learning was one of the key attractions to me.
-I've tried to refer to specific sites in relevant sections of the write-up.
+I've tried to refer to specific helpful sites in relevant sections of the write-up.
 The table below also lists some of the more general useful sites that I found ideas around this project.
 Nevertheless it would be impossible to include an exhaustive list so my apologies to all those that helped me along the way yet I failed to acknowledge.

 Inspiration / Idea | Who |Source |
 :------------------ | :---:| :------ |